-- 3.1 This policy has been developed within the framework of existing legislation and relevant Codes of Practice.
+3.1 This policy has been developed within the framework of existing legislation and relevant Codes of Practice.
 The main legal provisions are contained within the Equality Act 2010 and the Human Rights Act 1998.

-- 3.2 The Equality Act 2010 has merged previous equality legislation into one Act of Parliament, with some areas being strengthened and others being more a consolidation of previous requirements.
-The Act covers the main equality duties together with additional requirements for public sector authorities.
+- 3.2 The Equality Act (2010) covers the main equality duties together with additional requirements for public sector authorities.

-- 3.3 The Blue Coat Federation recognises the following as 'protected characteristics' under the Equality Act 2010:
+- 3.3 The following are 'protected characteristics' under the Equality Act 2010:

 - Age

 - Disability

 - Gender reassignment

 - Marriage or civil partnership

 - Pregnancy and Maternity

 - Race

 - Religion or belief

 - Sex (gender)

 - Sexual orientation

 - 3.4 The Human Rights Act 1998 sets out those rights in the UK which are protected by the European Convention on Human Rights.
 Human rights are based on the core principles that are relevant to day to day life, and protect freedom to control one's own life and fulfill one's potential through: being safe and protected from harm, being treated fairly and with dignity, living the life you choose, and taking an active part in the community and wider society.